|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Symptoms associated with cocaine use disorder include:

-The doctor will ask about symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor will ask specific questions about cocaine use.
 Questions will include the length and frequency of use.

 Treatment programs may be inpatient or outpatient and may: